We Do Not Become Ourselves Alone

 We do not need people to rescue us from our work.
 We need people who help us stay honest while we do it.

 Brené Brown's research on belonging and vulnerability points to something important here: there is a difference between belonging and fitting in.
 Fitting in requires us to adjust ourselves to be accepted.
 Belonging asks that we be accepted as we are.
-Much of what passes for community is actually fitting in dressed in warmer language.
-The deeper work, the work of actually being seen, asks something else.
-(Her books The Gifts of Imperfection and Daring Greatly explore this in depth.)

 Personal.
 But Not Solitary.